rubysec/ruby-advisory-db/README.md

   - delete the GitHub data at the bottom of the yaml file
   - double check all the data, commit it, and make a PR
     - *The GitHub Advisory data is structured opposite of RubySec unfortunately:
-       GitHub identifies version range which are vulnerable, RubySec identifies version ranges which are not vulnerable.
+       GitHub identifies version range which are vulnerable; RubySec identifies version ranges which are not vulnerable.
 This is why some manual work to translate is needed.*